 Additionally, you must add relevant media for Google image search, meta tags, and anchor texts to take care of the technical SEO.

-#5 – Optimizing Your Growth Through a Single Paid Search Partner
+#5 – Optimising Your Growth Through a Single Paid Search Partner

 SEO, SEM, and Paid social media are all designed to work together, so it is critical to the effectiveness of your digital marketing and the cost.
 Therefore, you should look for a well-respected eCommerce SEO agency that focuses on customer needs and establishes your position in search engine results pages.